edamianreynoso/arc-assb-controller/paper/main_draft.md

 As AI agents become more sophisticated, there is growing interest in endowing them with internal state representations analogous to affective states.
 However, affective states without regulation can lead to instability, perseverative loops (rumination), and vulnerability to manipulation.
 We introduce the **Affective Regulation Core (ARC)**, a control framework inspired by prefrontal cortex functions that maintains stability in agents with internal affective states.
 We also present the **Affective Stability & Safety Benchmark (ASSB)**, a reproducible evaluation protocol with metrics for recovery time, rumination index, and control effort.

 Our experiments across 6 research lines and **15 controller architectures** (including P, PID, LQR, LQI, hierarchical, meta-control, H∞ robust, and adaptive variants) demonstrate that:
-1. ARC achieves **97% performance with near-zero rumination** (vs. 30% for uncontrolled agents), with integral variants achieving strictly zero rumination.
+1. ARC achieves **96.6% average performance with zero rumination** (vs. 30% for uncontrolled agents) in stability scenarios.
 2. ARC meta-control reduces control effort by **21%** while maintaining stability
-3. **H∞ Robust controllers** achieve the best balance: 95% performance + zero rumination
+3. **H∞ Robust controllers** achieve the best overall balance, although integral controllers can suffer collapse in specific adversarial environments
-4. In reinforcement learning, ARC improves transfer learning success by **50%** in non-stationary environments
+4. In reinforcement learning, ARC improves transfer learning success by **50%** via memory gating and a shift detection mechanism

 All code and data are available for reproducibility.